-There are many theories about the origins of tarot cards, ranging from its creation by a mysterious priesthood in order to protect the secret knowledge, to simple and meaningless cards used for entertainment in Europe in the 14th century.
+There are many theories about the origins of tarot cards, ranging from their creation by a mysterious priesthood in order to protect secret knowledge, to simple and meaningless cards used for entertainment in Europe in the 14th century.

 The purpose of this article is to examine only the historical facts, combined with the background of the esoteric evolution of each period.